 disability support pension

-because of that disability or disabilities have an impairment rating of 20 points or more according to the Impairment Tables in the Social Security Act; and
+- At least one impairment rated at 20 points or more according to the Impairment Tables in the Social Security Act 1991 (Cth); and

-be permanently blind.
-If you are assessed as permanently blind, you don't have to meet the income or assets test for the Disability Support Pension (or Age Pension).
+- You are permanently blind If you are assessed as permanently blind, you don’t have to satisfy the ‘continuing inability to work’ requirement, or meet the income or assets test.

-To apply go to your local Centrelink office.
+To apply for Disability Support Pension, go to your local Centrelink office.
 You will usually have to attend an appointment with a doctor employed by Centrelink as well as supply information from your own doctor (called the 'treating doctor').

 problems you can run into with disability support pension

 It may be difficult to prove you have a 20 point impairment rating and a continuing inability to work.